-This sound normal for a every growing streaming network right?
-Yes, but what this also means to fans like me is there will be new Marvel content every week in 2021!
-This exciting news only works if every project keeps its current release date and is not delayed any further.
+This might sound typical for an ever-growing streaming network, right?
+Yes, but what this also means for fans like me is that there will be new Marvel content every week in 2021!
+This exciting news only holds true if every project maintains its current release date and avoids further delays.

-It’s the little things that me us happy, and if COVID doesn't throw a wrench into Marvel's schedule like its been doing lately.
-We should have something to look forward to every Friday in 2021.
+It’s the little things that make us happy, and if COVID doesn't disrupt Marvel's schedule as it has been doing lately, we should have something to look forward to every Friday in 2021.

-Wandavision is currently streaming on Disney+ with new episodes every Friday.
-Also become a member for our Patreon page for our discussions about the hit Marvel show.
+'Wandavision' is currently streaming on Disney+ with new episodes released every Friday.
+Also, become a member of our Patreon page for discussions about the hit Marvel show.